Skip to main content

 Warm places to study

-There are plenty of places to study in the warm in winter, both on campus and in the Virgil Building and Dartmouth Avenue in town.
+There are plenty of places to study in the warm in winter, both on campus and in the Virgil Building in town.

 You can also use any of the study spaces to charge electrical items such as your phone and laptop, to save on energy bills at home.